The Economics of Social Data: Introduction

+In contrast to these two important contributions, we explicitly introduce a data intermediary with objectives distinct from either the consumers or the seller.
+We consider rich data structures for fundamentals and noise terms that capture the wide range of social data on digital platforms.
+This allows us to endogenize privacy concerns and to quantify the downstream welfare impact of data intermediation.
+In addition, we can investigate when and how privacy can be partially or fully preserved through aggregation, anonymization, and noise.
+Thus, we augment the analysis in the above contributions with additional insights regarding data flows and data intermediation.\ In particular, we show that the data externality can have a positive or a negative impact on consumer and social surplus depending on the data structure.
+In consequence, a monopolist intermediary can induce either too little or too much information sharing in equilibrium.

-An early and influential paper on consumer privacy is \cite{tayl04}, who analyzes the sales of consumer purchase histories without data externalities. \footnote{\cite{actw16} provide a recent literature survey of the economics of privacy.} More recently, \cite{clpr16} investigate how privacy policies affect user and advertiser behavior in a simple model of targeted advertising.
-The low level of compensation that users command for their personal data is discussed in \cite{agjl18}, who propose sources of countervailing market power.
+\cite{actw16} survey the literature on the economics of privacy in great detail.
+An early and influential article is \cite{tayl04}, who analyzes the sales of consumer purchase histories without data externalities.
+More recently, \cite{clpr16} investigate how privacy policies affect user and advertiser behavior in a simple model of targeted advertising.
+The low level of compensation that users command for their personal data is discussed in \cite{agjl18}, who propose sources of countervailing market power, and in a growing body of empirical work.
+In particular, \cite{tang19} uses large-scale field experiments to estimate the value that online borrowers assign to several pieces of personal data. \cite{lin19} separates intrinsic and instrumental preferences for privacy through a lab experiment that also uncovers data externalities.

 \cite{fagm20} provide a digital privacy model in which data collection improves the service provided to consumers.
 However, as the collected data can also leak to third parties and thus impose privacy costs, an optimal digital privacy policy must be established.
 Similarly, \cite{julr20} analyze the equilibrium privacy policy of websites that monetize information collected from users by charging third parties for targeted access. \cite {grad17} considers a network game in which the level of beneficial information sharing among the players is limited by the possibility of leakage and a decrease in informational interdependence. \cite{allv19} study a model of personalized pricing with disclosure by an informed consumer, and they analyze how different disclosure policies affect consumer surplus. \cite {ichi20aer} studies both personalized pricing and product recommendations, and shows that a seller benefits from committing not to use the consumer's information to set prices.
 Our result on optimal anonymization and market-level pricing has similar implications, but is entirely driven by the data externality that appears when multiple consumers are present.